 The Leadership academy is also led through the School Sports Partnership hosted at TRS, providing opportunities for elite sport students in the locality in Years 9-11 to extend and develop their own individual physical abilities, leadership qualities and aspirational goals.

 School Sport Partnership (SSP), School Games & The Regis School

 The Regis School sport has the additional benefit of hosting the local School Sport Partnership.
 We employ the area School Games Organiser, Sean O’Connor who leads upon the work the SSP host.
 This has a real tangible impact upon the opportunities that our students at TRS and pupils in the locality Primary and Secondary schools are offered, specifically relating to Sports Leadership, sport competitions and the layers of the School Games which culminate in an annual National competition.
-The Regis School support local schools in the Felpham and Bognor area by providing local Primary and Secondary Schools competitions in a wide variety of sports, developing disability sports and Change for Life clubs and hosting an annual programme of Professional Development training for primary teachers to attend.
+The Regis School support local schools in across the West Sussex West area, from Felpham and as far across as Westbourne.
+The WSW SSP provide local Primary and Secondary Schools competitions in a wide variety of sports, provide primary continued professional development and much more.

 Please see the links below for more details.